ramamoorthyluxman/bpc/README.md

 This repository contains the ROS interfaces, sample submission code and evaluation service for the Perception Challenge For Bin-Picking.

 - **Estimator:**
   The estimator code represents the sample submission.
-Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py` (or its C++ counterpart).
+Participants need to implement their solution by editing the placeholder code in the function `get_pose_estimates` in `ibpc_pose_estimator.py`.
 The tester will invoke the participant's solution via a ROS 2 service call over the `/get_pose_estimates` endpoint.

 - **Tester:**
   The tester code serves as the evaluation service.
 A copy of this code will be running on the evaluation server and is provided for reference only.
 It loads the test dataset, prepares image inputs, invokes the estimator service repeatedly, collects the results, and submits for further evaluation.